luizbgomide/sovereign/index.md

 ### Change Log

+#### 2024-08-06
+- Removed the accursed art 'Snaring Speech'.
+We don't have persuasion checks.
+- Hyperlink Commit Effort.

 #### 2024-08-03
 - Added *The Darkness Beneath Level 1: The Upper Caves* to the adventure list.
 Bryce listed it as his GOAT adventure.
 - Add a section on alignment.